 SIS Service Users frequently lack the opportunity to make meaningfully contributions to the public conversation about how services are designed and delivered.
 Language, information and knowledge of their rights are barriers to participation although service users have clearly stated their wish to have their voices heard in public service consultations

-Trained Bilingual Researchers conduct interviews and focus groups and attend community events to gather views, opinions and experiences from SIS service users which are included in reports that can influence service design and delivery.
+Bilingual Researchers conduct interviews and focus groups and attend community events to gather views, opinions and experiences from SIS service users which are included in reports that can influence service design and delivery.
+Researchers have been trained through programmes with Brighton and Hove City Council, Health Education England and NHS Sussex ICB.

 I was attracted to CR by its grassroots approach; recognising that we’re all different, come from different culture background thus have different ideas and needs